cons0le7/iSH-tools/README.md

 **Security toolkit for iSH Shell.**

 When I first downloaded iSH Shell, I searched everywhere for tools related to cybersecurity and ethical hacking but found very few that actually worked.
 I spent about a year learning iSH, familiarizing myself with Alpine, testing different tools and modifying their installs to work within iSH, as well as  writing some of my own iSH compatible scripts.
 I have decided to put together a neatly packaged and easy to use toolkit for others who may be looking for the same thing.
 I plan on updating this whenever I find more useful things.
 Recommendations and contributions are always welcome!
+> [!Warning]
+> These tools are intended to be used legally and ethically.
+Do not use them against anything that you do not own or do not have permission to use them against.
+I am not responsible for any use or misuse of these tools.

 ![Image](https://github.com/user-attachments/assets/cd5c653c-e553-4ae8-941a-a7705195edf1)